marinosoftware/active_storage_drag_and_drop/README.md

   = form.submit
 ```
 The first parameter is a symbol representing the method of the ActiveStorage attachment and an
-optional second parameter sets the the text on the drag and drop zone.
+optional second parameter sets the text on the drag and drop zone.
 ```ruby
 form.drag_and_drop_file_field :images, 'Drag and drop images here!'
 ```